cipher387/osint_stuff_tool_collection/README.md

 <a name="domainipinvestigation"></a>
 <h3>Domain/IP investigation</h3>

 </br><a href='https://github.com/lijiejie/subDomainsBrute'>SubDomainsBrute</a> — Very(!) fast and simple tool for subdomain bruteforce.
 It find 53 subdomains, scanned 31160 variations in 31 seconds.
 </br><a href='https://t.me/UniversalSearchBot'>@UniversalSearchBot</a> — telegram bot finding information about email, russian phone number, domain or IP
 </br><a href='http://cipher387.github.io/domain_investigation_toolbox/'>Domain Investigation Toolbox</a> — gather information about domain with 41 online tools from one page.
 </br><a href='https://t.me/iptools_robot'>@iptools_robot</a> — univsersal domain investigation Telegram bot
 </br><a href='https://dorks.faisalahmed.me'>dorks.faisalahmed.me</a> — online constructor of google dorks for searching "sensitive" wesite pages
+</br><a href='https://github.com/hamza07-w/raymond'>Raymond</a> — Framework for gathering information about website
 </br><a href='https://pulsedive.com/'>Pulsedive</a> — A partially free website research tool.
 Collects detailed information about IP, whois, ssl, dns, ports, threats reports, geolocation, cookies, metadata (fb app id etc).
 Make screenshots and many others
 </br><a href='https://github.com/s0md3v/Striker'>Striker</a> — Quick and simple tool for gathering information about domain (http headers, technologies, vulnerabilities etc).
 </br><a href='https://github.com/Anon-Exploiter/SiteBroker'>SiteBroker</a> — Domain investigation #python tool
 </br><a href='https://dnslytics.com/'>DNSlytics</a> — find out everything about a domain name, IP address or provider.
 Discover relations between them and see historical data
+</br><a href='https://github.com/h3x0crypt/HostSpider'>FindMyAss (HostSpider)</a> —  Domain investigations toolkit
+</br><a href='https://github.com/indiancyberops/Drishti'>Drishti</a> — Nodejs toolkit for OSINT
 </br><a href='https://passivedns.mnemonic.no'>passivedns.mnemonic.no</a> — DNS history search by IP-adress or by domain name
+</br><a href='https://github.com/IvanGlinkin/Fast-Google-Dorks-Scan'>Fast Google Dorks Scan</a> — Search the website for vulnerable pages and files with sensitive information using 45 types of Google Dorks.
+</br><a href='https://github.com/alex14324/Turbolist3r'>Turbolist3r</a> — An improved and accelerated version of famous sublist3r.
+Looks for subdomains in 11 sources (see picture).
+It's possible to apply bruteforce (flag -b)
 </br><a href='https://chrome.google.com/webstore/detail/gotanda/jbmdcdfnnpenkgliplbglfpninigbiml'>Gotanda</a> — Google Chrome extension.
 56 tools for domain, ip and url investigation in one
 </br><a href='https://cipher387.github.io/domain_investigation_toolbox/ip.html'>Ip Investigation Toolbox</a> — type ip-adress once and gather information about it with 13 tools
 </br><a href='http://ixss.warsong.pw/xssor/'>ixss.warsong.pw</a> — very old service for making XSS (Cross Site Scripting) faster and easier
+</br><a href='https://gofindwhois.com/'>GoFindWhois</a> — More than 180 online tool for domain investigaions in one.
+What's not to be found here: reverse whois, hosting history, cloudfare resolver, redirect check, reputation analyze.

+</br><a href='https://www.spyfu.com/overview/domain'>Spyfu</a> — tool to collect seo information about the domain, which provide a lot of data partly for free
+</br><a href='https://github.com/MrH0wl/Cloudmare'>Cloudmare</a> — Simple tool to find origin servers of websites protected by #Cloudflare, #Sucuri or #Incapsula with a misconfiguration DNS
+</br><a href='https://lookyloo.circl.lu/'>Lookyloo</a> — Webapp allowing to scrape a website and then displays a tree of domains calling each other (redirects, frames, javascript, css, fonts, images etc)

 </br><a href="https://github.com/six2dez/reconftw"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/six2dez/reconftw?style=social"></a></br><a href="https://github.com/six2dez/reconftw">ReconFTW</a> — tool designed to perform automated recon on a target domain by running the best set of tools to perform scanning and finding out vulnerabilities
 </br><a href="https://spyse.com/">Spyse.com</a> — domain investigation toolbox

 </br><a href="https://github.com/spyse-com/cli"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/spyse-com/cli?style=social"></a>Spyse CLI</a> — command line client for Spyse.com
+</br><a href='https://domaintracker.app/'>Domaintracker</a> — webapp and mobile app, which helps you keep track of payment deadlines (expired dates) for domains (sends push notifications and notifications to email)
+</br><a href='https://whois.marcaria.com/en'>Whois Domain Search Tool</a> — A tool that allows you to query whois data for a site name in several domain zones at once.
+</br><a href='https://www.ip-neighbors.com/host/'>IP Neighbors</a> — Find the hosting neighbors for a specific web site or hostname
+</br><a href='http://besticon.herokuapp.com/'>The Favicon Finder</a> — Instantly finds the favicon and all .ico files on the site, and then generates links to download them quickly.
+</br><a href='https://github.com/m4ll0k/SecretFinder'>SecretFinder</a> — Tool for find sensitive data (apikeys, accesstoken,jwt,..) or search anything with #regexp on #javascript files

 </br><a href="https://github.com/SpiderLabs/HostHunter"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/SpiderLabs/HostHunter?style=social"></a>HostHunter</a> — Tool to efficiently discover and extract hostnames providing a large set of target IP addresses.
 HostHunter utilises simple OSINT techniques to map IP addresses with virtual hostnames
 </br><a href="https://torwhois.com/">Tor Whois</a>
+</br><a href='https://dnstwister.report/'>Dnstwister</a> — The anti-phishing domain name search engine and DNS monitoring service
+</br><a href='https://github.com/elceef/dnstwist'>Dnstwist</a> — Command line anti-phishing domain name search engine and DNS monitoring service
+</br><a href='https://github.com/greycatz/CloudUnflare'>CloudUnflare</a> — Reconnaissance Real IP address for Cloudflare Bypass

 </br><a href="https://github.com/evilsocket/ditto"><img alt="Github icon" class="github-follow-button" src="https://img.shields.io/github/stars/evilsocket/ditto?style=social"></a></br><a href="https://github.com/evilsocket/ditto">Ditto</a> — Dsmall tool that accepts a domain name as input and generates all its variants for an homograph attack as output, checking which ones are available and which are already registered
 </br><a href='http://radb.net/query'>RADB</a> — Provides information collected from all the registries that form part of the Internet Routing Registry